Paul Weitz (filmmaker): Playwright

 While in college at Wesleyan, Weitz wrote the play Mango Tea, which was performed Off-Broadway.

 Weitz has written a number of plays, including Roulette, Privilege, Show People and Trust, all of which have been produced Off-Broadway in New York City.
 Trust starred Zach Braff, Bobby Cannavale, Sutton Foster, and Ari Graynor, and was directed by Peter DuBois at Second Stage Theatre.
 It will be produced in Brazil, Germany and Greece in 2013.
-Second Stage previously produced Privilege and Show People and produced Lonely, I'm Not, starring Topher Grace and Olivia Thirlby a new comedy by Weitz in 2012.
+In 2012, Second Stage, which had previously produced Privilege and Show People, produced Lonely, I'm Not, a new comedy by Weitz starring Topher Grace and Olivia Thirlby.
 Lonely, I'm Not was a New York Times critics pick.

 As a writer, Weitz has discussed semi-jokingly the fact that he avoids the discomfort in his life by turning to the act of writing.
 He sees a good play structure as being very different from a good film structure, and thinks that it is rare for plays as source material to be easily adapted into film.